menu

 Because occupations involving physical labor dominate the local economy, Carp Lake is generally considered to be a blue-collar town.
 39.67% of the Carp Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carp Lake is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Carp Lake who work in healthcare suport services (26.45%), office and administrative support (7.44%), and sales jobs (7.44%).

-Carp Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Carp Lake does not have a public transit system used by locals to get to and from work.

 The citizens of Carp Lake are slightly less educated than the national average of 21.84% for the average city or town: 14.84% of adults in Carp Lake have a bachelor's degree or advanced degree